 4. Preserving and authenticating Islamic heritage and achievements.

-5. To elevate the level of technical infrastructure, electronic applications, and electronic presence to facilitate reaching the Centre’s objectives.
+5. To elevate the level of technical infrastructure, electronic applications, and electronic presence to facilitate reaching the Center’s objectives.

 “I see the Kingdom of Saudi Arabia, after 50 years, as a wellspring of radiance for humanity.” –King Faisal bin Abdulaziz